Figure

 The most precise early analysis of how temptation works — and the liberating teaching that baptismal grace is already active within you, even when you can't feel it.

-For modern readers, this reframe is liberating.
-It means the spiritual life is not a desperate search for something absent but a gradual uncovering of something present.
-Every moment of genuine attention, every act of returning to prayer after distraction, every small victory over a habitual pattern — these are not earning grace but revealing it.
+For modern readers, his reframe is liberating: the spiritual life is not a desperate search for something absent but a gradual uncovering of something present.
+Every moment of genuine attention, every act of returning to prayer after distraction, every small victory over a habitual pattern — these are not earning grace.
+They are revealing it.

 Signature Quotes